-Bingx Unveils World Liberty Finance Spot Listing Carnival, Offering 900,000 WLFI In Rewards
+BingX Unveils World Liberty Finance Spot Listing Carnival, Offering 900,000 WLFI in Rewards

-(MENAFN- Mid-East Info) BingX , a leading cryptocurrency exchange and Web3 AI company, today announced the WLFI Listing Carnival , an exclusive campaign to celebrate the spot listing of WLFI, the governance token of World Liberty Financial.
+(MENAFN- Massive Media ME) BingX, a leading cryptocurrency exchange and Web3 AI company, today announced the WLFI Listing Carnival, an exclusive campaign to celebrate the spot listing of WLFI, the governance token of World Liberty Financial.

+BingX is launching an exclusive event with rewards totaling 900,000 WLFI.
+BingX users can get guaranteed WLFI rewards by reserving and depositing the token, while hitting trading targets and inviting friends attracts additional prizes and airdrops.

+WLFI is a decentralized finance platform with backing from U.S President Donald Trump, inspired by efforts to pioneer USD-backed stablecoins and DeFi applications, supporting U.S. dollar alignment in digital finance, and operating under a token release plan where only 20% of tokens are initially unlocked.

 Legal Disclaimer: